ppy-sb/Guccho/README.md

 phase 1: migrate to nuxt 3 with typescript support phase 2: define tRPC schema for both frontend and backend phase 3: migrate legacy python server to nuxt 3 api.

+todo: search 'TODO' in repo.

+markdown for userpage